mbaumer/us_hep_funding/docs/_states/IL.md

 [Back to top](#top)
 ## IL-14 -- Rep. Randy Hultgren (R) -- [Wikipedia](https://en.wikipedia.org/wiki/IL-14)
 ### Committees
+Randy Hultgren is the #5 Republican on the House Committee on Science, Space, and Technology; Subcommittee on Energy

 Randy Hultgren is the #5 Republican on the House Committee on Science, Space, and Technology

+Randy Hultgren is the #3 Republican on the House Committee on Science, Space, and Technology; Subcommittee on Research and Technology

 ### HEP Grants
 ```